-The to reduce the costs incurred by Unifi, Inc. in mailing If you would like to reduce the costs incurred by Unifi, Inc. in mailing proxy materials, you can consent to receiving all future proxy statements, proxy cards, and annual reports electronically via e-mail or the Internet.
-To sign up for electronic delivery, please follow the instructions above to vote using the Internet and, when prompted, indicate that you agree to receive or access proxy materials electronically in future years.
+Electronic today induction form: Electronic today induction form: If you would like to reduce the costs incurred by Unifi, finc, in mailing proxy, materials, you can consent to receiving all future proxy statements, proxy casts, and annual reports electronically via email or the internet.
+To sign up for electronic delivery, please follow the instructions above to wore using the internet.
+To sign up for electronic delivery, please follow the instructions above to wore using the internet, and, when prompted, indicate that you agree to receive or access proxy materials electronically in future years.